evaclark/minitalk/README.md

 To activate server: ./server

-To use client: ./client "<PID from server>" "what you want to write"
+To use client: ./client "PID from server output" "what you want to write"